 By Kazumi Kamachi and Kiyotaka Haimura.
-Released in Japan as “To Aru Majutsu no Index” by ASCII Mediaworks.
+Released in Japan as “Shinyaku To Aru Majutsu no Index” by Dengeki Bunko.
 Released in North America by Yen On.
-Translated by Andrew Prowse.
+Translated by Alice Prowse.

 I will admit, the moment I saw that the new series of Index books had been licensed, my first thought was “oh, is the anime announcement coming soon?”.
 It’s been almost four years since A Certain Magical Index 22 came out.
 While sales figures are never easy to come by these days, word on the street was that it was not exactly one of Yen’s best sellers.
 But it *is* one of Dengeki Bunko’s best sellers, and a “flagship” title for the company.
 And there did seem to be some genuine excitement (and hopefully enough sales to justify the cost) of the massive 2000-page Index omnibus that came out earlier this year.
 So sure, let’s go.
 We’re jumping back into Index, featuring our favorite ditzy nun, tsundere electro girl, and schlub with a magic hand.
 Some bad news to report, though, as none of those three feature heavily in this book.
 This first volume of NT (New Testament) is about the other two male protagonists.